Two Channel Filter Banks on Arbitrary Graphs with Positive Semi Definite Variation Operators: Vertex partitioning

-Next we justify the use of $\kappa(\Qm)$ in \eqref{eq_min_condition}. \paragraph{Small condition number improves complexity of GFBs} For large graphs, performing eigendecomposition to implement SGFs is infeasible due to high computational complexity, thus polynomial graph filters are used instead.
+The reason for seeking vertex partitions so that the $\Qm$ has a small condition number is due to numerical stability and complexity of GFBs.
+For large graphs, performing eigendecomposition to implement a SGF is infeasible due to high computational complexity, thus polynomial graph filters are used instead.
 For BFBs, a polynomial graph filter of degree $d$ can be implemented by sparse matrix vector products (of the normalized Laplacian) with complexity $\Oc(d\vert \Ec \vert)$ \cite{narang2012perfect,sakiyama2016spectral}.
 For arbitrary graphs, polynomials of $\Zm$ require the computation of products of the form $\Zm \xv$.
 However, although $\Mm$ may be sparse, the fundamental matrix $\Zm = \Qm^{-1}\Mm$ is not.
 Hence, a naive implementation of the product $\Zm\xv$ has complexity $\Oc(n^2)$, while direct computation of $\Zm = \Qm^{-1}\Mm$ has complexity $\Oc(n^3)$ due to matrix inversion.
 A more efficient approach is to decompose the product $\yv = \Zm \xv$ into: 1) computing a sparse matrix vector product $\wv = \Mm \xv$, and 2) solving a system of equations $\Qm \yv = \wv$.
 The second step is the computation bottleneck, since it requires solving a linear system.

-For large scale problems, positive semidefinite linear system are solved by iterative methods such as the Conjugate Gradient (CG), whose complexity per iteration is that of a sparse matrix vector products with $\Qm$.
-The condition number of $\Qm$ is directly responsable for: 1) the convergence rate of CG algorithms (and thus the total number of iterations), and 2) stability to perturbations of the system $\Qm \yv = \wv$.
+Large scale positive semi-definite linear system are solved by iterative methods such as the Conjugate Gradient (CG), whose complexity per iteration is that of a sparse matrix vector products with $\Qm$.
+The condition number of $\Qm$ is directly responsible for: 1) the convergence rate of CG algorithms (and thus the total number of iterations), and 2) stability to perturbations of the system $\Qm \yv = \wv$.
 From a computational perspective, the best case scenario occurs when $\Qm$ is sparse and has a small condition number.
-In practice this is attained when $\Qm$ is diagonal, and the graph is bipartite.
+In practice this is attained when $\Qm$ is diagonal, and the graph is bipartite, as will be shown in the next subsection.

-\paragraph{Small condition number implies stable signal reconstruction} In \autoref{sec_multires_filterbank} we showed that tree structured filter banks obey a frame bound with constants $C$ and $D$.
-To make the frame bounds as tight as possible, we can try to design the vertex partition so that \eqref{eq_condition_parseval_ver1} is approximately satisfied.
-Using the definition of $\alpha_{\ell}$ and $\beta_{\ell}$ from \eqref{eq_alpha_ell_beta_ell} we have that